LDSSA/ds-prep-course/README.md

 ## Learning Unit Workflow

+You will need to follow this workflow every week starting from week 1 (if you completed the [Initial Setup](#initial-setup), which corresponds to week 0, you dont need to do the Learning Unit Workflow, but do read on!).

 Learning units will be announced in the academy's _#annoucements_ channel.
 At this point they are available in the [ds-prep-course](https://github.com/LDSSA/ds-prep-course) repository.
 The new Learning Unit is released every Monday, and its solutions are then released the next Monday.

 The steps you followed during the initial setup are exactly what you are going to be doing for each new Learning Unit.